Background pattern

 Precautions for use:

-Do not use electrocautery or other ignition sources until the skin is completely dry.
+• Do not use electrocautery procedures or other ignition sources until the skin is completely dry.

-Remove any soaked material, gauze, or scrubs before starting the procedure.
+• Remove any soaked material, gauzes, or gowns before starting the intervention.

-Do not use excessive amounts and avoid allowing the solution to accumulate in skin folds, under the patient, or to soak bedding or other materials in direct contact with the patient.
+• Do not use excessive amounts and avoid accumulating the solution in skin folds, under the patient, or soaking sheets or other materials in direct contact with the patient.

-When applying occlusive dressings to areas previously exposed to ChloraPrep Incoloro, take special care to ensure there is no excess product before applying the dressing.
+• When applying an occlusive dressing to areas previously exposed to ChloraPrep Orange, make sure there is no excess product before applying the dressing.

-Procedures performed on the head, neck, and upper chest (above T5) and the use of an ignition source near an oxidizer put the patient at risk of surgical fire.
+• Procedures performed on the head, neck, and upper chest (above T5) and the use of an ignition source near an oxidizing agent put the patient at risk of surgical fire.

-- Use with caution in neonates, especially in premature infants.
-ChloraPrep may cause chemical burns on the skin.
+• Use with caution in neonates, especially in preterm infants.
+ChloraPrep may cause chemical burns to the skin.

-- Do not use near mucous membranes, as it may cause irritation, pain, and chemical burns.
-In case of contact with mucous membranes, wash the affected area immediately with plenty of water.
+• Do not use near mucous membranes, as it may cause irritation, pain, and chemical burns.
+In case of contact with mucous membranes, the affected area should be washed immediately with plenty of water.

-- Alcohol should not come into contact with certain vaccines and injection tests (epicutaneous test).
-In case of doubt, consult the manufacturer's information on the vaccine.
+• Alcohol should not come into contact with certain vaccines and injections for skin tests (epicutaneous tests).
+In case of doubt, consult the manufacturer's information for the vaccine.

-- Do not apply the solution too vigorously on fragile or sensitive skin.
-After repeated use, it may cause local skin reactions with erythema or inflammation, itching, dry skin, and/or peeling, and localized pain in the administration area.
-Stop administration of ChloraPrep Orange at the first sign of local skin reaction.
+• Do not apply the solution too vigorously to fragile or sensitive skin.
+After repeated use, a local skin reaction with erythema or inflammation, itching, dry skin, and/or flaking and localized pain may occur.
+If you experience any of these reactions, you should stop using ChloraPrep Orange.

-- Do not use in patients with known hypersensitivity to the ChloraPrep solution or any of its components, especially in those with a history of possible allergic reactions related to chlorhexidine.
+• Do not use in patients with known hypersensitivity to ChloraPrep or any of its components, especially in those with a history of possible allergic reactions related to chlorhexidine.
 Products containing chlorhexidine are known causes of anaphylactic reactions during anesthesia.
-If anaphylactic symptoms are detected during anesthesia (e.g., sudden drop in blood pressure, urticaria, angioedema), consider the reaction related to chlorhexidine.
+If symptoms of an anaphylactic reaction are detected during anesthesia (e.g., sudden drop in blood pressure, urticaria, angioedema), a chlorhexidine-related allergic reaction should be considered.

-- Take special precautions to avoid exposure of the patient to any other product containing chlorhexidine during treatment.
+Special precautions should be taken to avoid exposing the patient to any other product containing chlorhexidine during the course of treatment.

 Special precautions for disposal